theshapeofcollege/theshapeofcollege.github.io/_posts/2018-2-14-the-whys-and-whats.md

 At MIT, my partner and I entered seven hackathons, winning a number of prizes that included Top 10 at HackMIT (2x) and Best Internet of Things Hack, which taught us how to be scrappy and deploy finished projects under limited time and resources.
 We recently were also accepted into Y Combinator with a self-serve bubble tea machine that we built (lambdatea.com), which we deployed in a friend’s dorm room to great success.
 Because of Lambda Tea, we recently took a leave of absence from MIT to live in San Francisco and work on our startup full-time.

-I think the most important part of growing up is about learning to think for yourself, developing values that you believe in, and forming relationships with people that share these values with whom you can grow with.
+I think the most important part of growing up is about learning to think for yourself, developing values that you believe in, and forming relationships with people that share these values with whom you can grow.
 A cool MIT alumnus once advised me, “the whys and the whats are often more important than the hows.”
 On a more tangible level, this means that for everything you’re doing in the present, stop and ask yourself questions like: “Are the reasons for my actions justifiable?
 Will what I’m doing now still be meaningful to me in ten years or twenty years?
 What do I truly care about?”

 <br><br>

-<a href="http://web.mit.edu/~yczeng/Public/MIT%20Optional%20Essay.pdf" target="_blank">MIT question 14</a>
+<a href="/img/applications/supp-2-cz-MIT.pdf" target="_blank">optional question 14</a> &mdash; accepted, MIT